 5. Since 2012, the City of Lyon has invested in a programme of urgent repair works for the tower building (ventilation, air-conditioning and heating systems) in order to ensure occupancy for five to seven years.
 Despite these concentrated efforts, the state of the building remains a major concern and continues to cause unanticipated interruptions of the Agency's work.
-During 2016 the incidents of note included: concrete falling from the pillars of the façades;

-significant leaks and infiltration of rain water in offices, laboratories and biobank rooms during storms; continued burst pipes from the aging piping network throughout the tower and some power cuts which brought to light failures in the building's electricity systems.
+During 2016 the incidents to note included: concrete falling from the pillars of the façades; significant leaks and infiltration of rain water in offices, laboratories and biobank rooms during storms; continued burst pipes from the aging piping network throughout the tower and some power cuts which brought to light failures in the building's electricity systems.

-- 6. As a result of the consistent and substantial problems faced with the daily running of the building and the significant delays now envisaged compared to the original timeframe of occupancy of the "Nouveau Centre" by the end of 2019, the Secretariat has raised to the attention of the local partners the escalating risk of a need to relocate the Agency to alternative premises before completion of the "Nouveau Centre" project.
-Earlier analyses carried out by Métropole de Lyon in 2012 estimated the cost implications for such a relocation at around €28 million for two years. - 7.
-As a mitigation measure and to assess the viability of the current premises for the current timetable of the "Nouveau Centre" building project, the Secretariat requested the City of Lyon to carry out another full technical diagnostic assessment of the tower's physical and system infrastructure in December 2014.
-This assessment was carried out in December 2015, with a second round in March 2016; at the time of writing the current report the Secretariat is still working with the City of Lyon to define a programme of emergency response.
-In the meantime, the City of Lyon continues to be responsive to resolving different technical failures in the current Tower building as these arise.
+- 6. As a result of the consistent and substantial problems faced with the daily running of the building and the delays now envisaged compared to the original timeframe of occupancy of the "Nouveau Centre" by the end of 2019, the Secretariat has brought to the attention of the local partners the escalating risk of a need to relocate the Agency to alternative premises before completion of the "Nouveau Centre" project.
+Earlier analyses carried out by Métropole de Lyon in 2012 estimated the cost implications for relocation at around €28 million for a two year period.
+The Scientific Council at its 53rd session in January 2017 expressed concern about the current state of the Tower building that may jeopardize the continuity of the Agency's activities. - 7.
+As a mitigation measure and to assess the viability of the current premises in light of the revised timetable for moving to the "Nouveau Centre" building, now planned in 2021, the Secretariat requested the City of Lyon to carry out another full technical diagnostic assessment of the tower's physical and system infrastructure in December 2014.
+This assessment was carried out in December 2015, with a second round in March 2016; as a result the Secretariat and City of Lyon have outlined a detailed, ongoing programme of work to deal with different technical issues, either as they arise or in a strategic manner, in order to minimize the risk of major emergencies.